-Cozy Places to Stay in the South of France for a Slow, Authentic Escape
+Cozy vineyards & Guesthouses in the South of France

 A Cozy Vineyard Retreat in Châteauneuf-du-Pape

-About 20 minutes north of Avignon, the village of Châteauneuf-du-Pape is one of the most iconic names in French wine—and yet it still feels surprisingly intimate if you know where to stay.
-The name means “new castle of the Pope,” a nod to the 14th century, when Avignon’s popes built their summer home on the hill here.
-Today, the ruined fortress still looks out over a patchwork of vines that produce some of the most respected red wines in the Rhône Valley.
+About 20 minutes north of Avignon, Châteauneuf-du-Pape is one of the most famous wine villages in France - and yet, if you visit outside the peak of summer, it still feels small, local, and surprisingly low-key.
+The name itself means “the Pope’s new castle,” a reference to the 14th century, when the popes of Avignon built their summer residence on the hill here.
+The old fortress still stands (or rather, what's left of it), looking out across the surrounding vineyards that produce some of the Rhône Valley’s most well-known reds.

 A Village Guesthouse Escape in Lourmarin